 Proofreading Tips by Fingertips Typing Services

 There’s no foolproof formula for perfect proofreading every time.
-But these six tips should help you spot errors before anybody else does.
+But these six proofreading tips should help you spot errors before anybody else does.

 What do proofreaders do?